muppet9010/Factorio-JD-Plays/README.md

 Significant code contributions by AndrewReds.
 Expects the mod: JD Goes Boom.

 NOTE: this specific mod version (20.2.5) is for play testing and has a reduced Spider.
-It differs from the PDF document in; starting only 2k tiles from spawn, having only 10% health, retreating at each 50% of new health (2nd retreat would be its death), retreating only 500 tiles, only roaming 250 +/- on the X axis, spider will only chase 1k tiles to avoid running in to spawn, being 10% the size of normal boss spider.
+It differs from the PDF document in JD's exact requested manner; starting only 1.5k tiles from spawn, having only 10% health, being 10% the size of normal boss spider (small biter sized).
+Indirect chanegs to accomidate the above are: retreating at each 50% of new health (2nd retreat would be its death), retreating only 500 tiles, only roaming 250 +/- on the X axis, spider will only chase 1k tiles to avoid running in to spawn.
+The spider has the same movement speed and AI, so should be ok, but this is a known risk as not extensively tested liek this.

 Information that players should know at a minimum to avoid surprises (or they can read the many page document in full).